ShoAnn/get-a-j-b/README.md

 docker-compose up --build
 ```

-afterwards you can just do `docker-compose up`
+afterwards you can just `docker-compose up`